getgud-io/cpp-getgud-sdk/README.md

 # GetGud C++ SDK
 Getgud C++ SDK allows you to integrate your game with the GetGud platform.
-Once integrated, you will be able to stream your matches to Getgud's cloud, as well as to send reports and update players data.
+Once integrated, you will be able to stream your matches to Getgud's cloud, as well as to send reports and update player's data.

 ## Table of Contents